josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 _That's because…they **bought things** and **did marketing**_!
 [Sound of children screaming]

 WP Engine is bad because they make money, apparently.
-(Again: this does more to promote the idea that Matt just wants to squash his biggest competitor than it does to bolster his "this is all about the community" stance.)
+(Again: this does more to promote the idea that Matt's focused on them because of their threat to his business than because they pose any real threat to the community or open source project.)

 Matt's company also makes money.
 But he wants us to know _his_ company does it the one true, pure way, and WP Engine does it the bad, evil way that will destroy everything (without doing much to spell out what the distinction is).

 Matt points to how much his company does for WordPress, but since he's the only arbiter of what counts, everything on his side gets tallied while nothing on WP Engine's side does.
-It's impossible to take seriously.
+It's hard to even take it seriously.

 If I had tried to submit this post in my community college English class, I would've gotten it back with marks all over this section.

 ## 3. Silver Lake & WP Engine

-This whole section doesn't even really talk about WP Engine; it's just a Cliff's notes version of bad things private equity firms have done in the past, which once more fails to connect the dots on why and how that translated to harm or danger for WordPress itself, via WP Engine or otherwise.
+This whole section doesn't even really talk about WP Engine; it's just a Cliff's notes version of bad things private equity firms have done in the past, which once more fails to connect the dots on why and how that translates to harm or danger for WordPress itself, via WP Engine or otherwise.

 We're again left to conclude on our own that WP Engine will do to WordPress what private equity has done to, say, nursing homes, with nothing provided to get us from point A to point B.